WebReflection/js-proxy/README.md

   * DOM operations are not allowed with proxies
   * `typeof` or `isArray` or anything else drilling the proxied type might reveal the proxy or fail
-  * references need to be proxied before others can consume these, as opposite of hook any extra feature/utility/observability without requiring 3rd party to change their reference to the real target
+  * references need to be proxied before others can consume these, as opposite of hooking any extra feature/utility/observability without requiring 3rd party to change their reference to the real target

-Accordingly, the *MITM* export allows anything to have a proxy between its reference and its prototype, which requires extra careful handling, but it can summarized as such:
+Accordingly, the *MITM* export allows anything to have a proxy between its reference and its prototype, which requires extra careful handling, but it can be summarized as such:

 ```js
 import mitm from 'js-proxy/mitm';